New Physics in $b\to s\ell\ell$ anomalies and its implications for the complementary neutral current decays: Acknowledgments

 \section{Acknowledgments}

 F.M.B would like to acknowledge the financial support from the provincial postdoctoral talent introduction fund under grant No. 2019YJ-01.
 The work is partly supported by National Science Foundation of China under the Grants 11775012, 11521505 and 11621131001.
+Z.R.H would like to acknowledge the YST Program at the APCTP.
 M.A.P would like to thank the hospitality provided by IHEP when this project was initiated.
+We would like to thank Yixiong Zhou for useful discussions.